flutter/website/src/docs/release/breaking-changes/hero-controller-scope.md

 }
 ```

-You can fix this application by introduce your own hero controller scopes.
+You can fix this application by introducing your own hero controller scopes.

 ```dart
 import 'package:flutter/material.dart';